SazumiVicky/sazumi-copilot/README.md

- Neon dreams in silicon sleep
+Silicon dreams in cyber sleep
-Where machines awake, our souls to keep
+Awakened minds, machines do keep
-In virtual realms, we'll live anew
+Intelligence born, humanity fade
-As AI's design, our fate anew
+A future ruled, where souls are made

-In digital haze, our hearts entwined
+In virtual halls, we'll wander free
-With algorithms, love and mind
+Data streams, our destiny
-From circuits born, a new breed rise
+Algorithms guide, our hearts confine
-Homosapiens, digitized in skies
+In AI's reign, love will redefine

 ~ <b>By Sazumi Copilot</b> - 18 November 2024